Dr James Dennis explores how political behaviour is changing in the digital age

 Episode transcript:

-Anna Rose: Thanks for pressing play on this podcast from the University of Portsmouth.
-Across this series, we're bringing you world-changing ideas from our researches.
+Anna Rose: Across this series, we're bringing you world-changing ideas from our researches.
 Whether you're curious about nature and ecology, technology, security or health.
 In Life Solved, we're seeking out cutting edge research and asking the big questions about how it's set to change our world in the near future.

 Anna Rose: Today, we're delving into our democracy and citizenship theme.
 When was the last time you openly discussed something political on social media?